 Good night, Heechul.

 It's a straightforward message with no feeling, and it triggers Heechul flight instinct.
-He turns off his phone and goes to bed, but sleep doesn't come for a while, and he ends up staring up at his ceiling at a time he'd normally have given up on sleep and gone to his computer instead.
+He turns off his phone and goes to bed, but sleep doesn't come for a while.
+He ends up staring up at his ceiling at a time he'd normally have given up on sleep and gone to his computer instead.

 Starting the next morning, Heechul goes through his week with a weird feeling, like there's a haze following him everywhere he goes, or like he's always missing something except that he can't remember what it is.
 He has a break in his schedule where he stays in and completely zones out, playing games online without having to think about anything, but eventually regular life comes knocking.